d4rkr00t/execa.nvim/README.md

 - `$EX_LINE` – Current line number
 - `$EX_COL` – Current col number

+### Supported languages for treesitter based variables

+- Go
+- JSON
+- JavaScript
+- Lua
+- Python
+- Rust
+- Typescript

+> More languages can be supported by contributing treesitter queries

 ### Run

 Runs a command in a terminal buffer.